Worklytics/psoxy/docs/sources/msft-365/README.md

 tenant:
   - [Privileged Role Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#privileged-role-administrator)

+Again, this is the least-privileged role sufficient for this task (Consent to application permissions to Microsoft Graph), per Microsoft's documentation.
+See [Least privileged roles by task in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task#enterprise-applications).

 ## Security

+### Authentication
 Psoxy uses [Federated Identity Credentials](https://docs.microsoft.com/en-us/graph/api/resources/federatedidentitycredential?view=graph-rest-1.0) to authenticate with the Microsoft Graph API.
 This approach avoids the need for any secrets to be exchanged between your Psoxy instances and your Microsoft 365 tenant.
 Rather, each API request from